 Who should I contact if I am unable to attend?

 If you know that you will be unable to attend the class in advance, you can let the instructor know in the weeks before.
-If you are unable to attend the class at late notice, you do not have to inform anyone, however if you wish to you can call the project coordinator on 01707 285880 and the message will be passed on.
+If you are unable to attend the class at late notice, you do not have to inform anyone.

 How does Love to Dance membership work?